mike9251/SDC/CarND-Vehicle-Detection-and-Tracking-P5/README.md

     our `pixels_per_cell` as 4x4, we would thus have 32 x 32 = 1024 cells.

     Then calculated histograms are normalized.
 For this step 'cells' are grouped into 'blocks'.
-For each of the cells in the current block we concatenate their corresponding gradient histograms, followed by either L1 or L2 normalizing the entire concatenated feature vector.
+For each of the cells in the current block we concatenate their corresponding gradient histograms, followe` from sklearn.svm.
+If a validationd set was passed to the `train_svm` function the trained model  by either L1 or L2 normalizing the entire concatenated feature vector.
 Normalization of HOGs increases performance of the descriptor.

     Parameters of the HOG descriptor extractor: